nkp1111/Yelpcamp-fullstack-project/README.md

     - POST route for registering new user
     - Add form and POST route for user login
     - Add middleware for verifying login
+    - Add GET route for logout and update navbar links

 ## Acknowledgement